abhinavteja2005/HuffmanCompressor/README.md

-## Huffman Coding Compression Suite
+## Huffman Text And File Compressor

 This repository contains a comprehensive suite of projects that implement **Huffman Coding** for file compression across multiple platforms and interfaces.
 It demonstrates the same core algorithm used in different environments — command-line in C++, GUI in Python (Tkinter), and Web (Flask + HTML/CSS/JS).